What is PRP and how does it work?

 Is PRP/BMA covered by insurance?

 Most insurance companies do not cover these procedures and consider them investigational.
-We offer multiple payment options through our financial partners.
+We offer patient financing through CareCredit.

 Why is an X-ray ordered before I see the doctor?